edbacks/Netflix-Retention-Modeling/README.md

 | `device_type` | Device used for viewing | Used to measure cross-device engagement |
 | `is_netflix_original` | Whether content is Netflix original | Used to capture preference for platform-owned content |

-### How `action` is used
-Sessions labeled `"completed"` are counted and converted into `completion_ratio`, which represents the proportion of completed sessions per user.

 ## 4.2 Feature Engineering

 Raw session-level data was aggregated into user-level features to capture long-term engagement behavior.